guettli/programming-guidelines/README.rst

 Logging to files
 ----------------
 I still do this, but I want to reduce it.
 Logs are endless streams.
 Files are a buch of bytes with fixed length.
 Both concepts don't fit together.
-Somer or later your logs get rotated.
+Sooner or later your logs get rotated.
 Now you are in trouble if you want to run a log checker for every line in your logfile.
-I mean the mathematicaly version of "every line".
-This gets really compliated if you want to check every line.
+I mean the mathematically version of "every line".
+This gets really complicated if you want to check every line.
 Rotating logfiles needs to be done sooner or later.
 But how to rotate the file, if a process still write to it?
-This is one problem, which was solved several hundret times and each time different ...
+This is one problem, which was solved several hundred times and each time different ...

 Use Systemd
 ------------